BranchMetrics/android-branch-deep-linking-attribution/README.md

 } catch (JSONException ex) { }

 // associate a url with a set of tags, channel, feature, and stage for better analytics.
-// tags: null or example set of tags could be "version1", "trial6", etc
+// tags: null or example set of tags could be "version1", "trial6", etc; each tag should not exceed 64 characters
-// channel: null or examples: "facebook", "twitter", "text_message", etc
+// channel: null or examples: "facebook", "twitter", "text_message", etc; should not exceed 128 characters
-// feature: null or examples: Branch.FEATURE_TAG_SHARE, Branch.FEATURE_TAG_REFERRAL, "unlock", etc
+// feature: null or examples: Branch.FEATURE_TAG_SHARE, Branch.FEATURE_TAG_REFERRAL, "unlock", etc; should not exceed 128 characters
-// stage: null or examples: "past_customer", "logged_in", "level_6"
+// stage: null or examples: "past_customer", "logged_in", "level_6"; should not exceed 128 characters

 ArrayList<String> tags = new ArrayList<String>();
 tags.put("version1");